 We like to have fun at Quiet Stories, and spread love to other creators that inspire us.
 So although no one asked for it, and we are totally unqualified to offer any awards, these are all the non-gaming media that we loved in 2018.

 Earlier this year I decided to investigate the difficulties and realities of marketing and launching a video game related product.
 The aim of this experiment was to see if it is possible to find success without the backing of a large company in the video game industry.

 Continue reading “My Experience with Kickstarter”

 Today I must announce the sad news that Video Game Abominations will not be releasing.
 Video Game Abominations was a satirical encyclopedia filled with all your favorite video game characters.
 Written and illustrated by myself (Chris Bowring), this was to be Quiet Stories first official book.
 We launched on Kickstarter in April, with a goal of $15,200 NZD, and as of today, funding ended with $1882 NZD raised (12% of our goal).

 It’s been an exciting time for us at Quiet Stories.
 We’ve just announced our first major project and already have some big names supporting us.

-Continue reading “Video Game Abominations Launches on Kickstarter”
+Continue reading “Video Game Abominations: 1 Week Later”